Central Bohemian Region: Population

-As of January 1, 2019 the Central Bohemian Region had 1,369,332 inhabitants and was the most populous region in the country.
+As of January 1, 2024 the Central Bohemian Region had 1,455,940 inhabitants and was the most populous region in the country.
 About 53% of the inhabitants lived in towns or cities.
 This is the lowest proportion among the regions of the Czech Republic.

 Since the second half of the 1990s the areas surrounding Prague have been significantly influenced by suburbanization.
 High numbers of young people have moved to the region and since 2006 the region has been experiencing a natural population growth.
-In 2019, the average age in the region was 41.2 years, the lowest number among the regions in the Czech Republic.
+As of 2024, the average age in the region is 41.5 years, the lowest number among the regions in the Czech Republic.

-The table shows cities and towns in the region that had more than 10,000 inhabitants (as of January 1, 2019):
+The table shows cities and towns in the region that had more than 10,000 inhabitants (as of January 1, 2024):

 Economy

-The Gross domestic product (GDP) of the region was 24.1 billion € in 2018, accounting for 11.6% of Czech economic output.
+The gross domestic product (GDP) of the region was 24.1 billion € in 2018, accounting for 11.6% of Czech economic output.
 GDP per capita adjusted for purchasing power was 25,300 € or 82% of the EU27 average in the same year.
 The GDP per employee was 84% of the EU average, which makes Central Bohemia one of the wealthiest regions in the Czech Republic.
 Six out of ten employees in the region work in the tertiary sector and the share of this sector on the total employment has been increasing over time.
 On the other hand, the share of primary and secondary sector has been decreasing.
 The unemployment rate in the region is in the long-term lower than the national average.
 As of December 31, 2012 the registered unemployment rate was 7.07%.
 However, there were considerable differences in the unemployment rate within the region.
 The lowest unemployment rate was in Prague-East District (3.35%) while the highest in Příbram District (10.10%).
 The average wage in the region in 2012 was CZK 24,749 (approximately EUR 965).